Home > Other Fun Stuff > Gadgets & Hacks

 Rimpact Chain Damper inside direct mount mountain bike chainring, exploded view

-• replacement chainrings and service kits also available
+• replacement chainrings and service kits are also available

 Rimpact Chain Damper – Pricing, options & availability